nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

 ```
-The `Storage` component,
+The `Storage` component

-* can save `UserPref` objects in json format and read it back.
+* The `Storage` component can save `UserPref` objects in json format and read it back.
-* can save the Task Manager data in xml format and read it back.
+* The `Storage` component can save the Task Manager data in xml format and read it back.
 ```

 ### 3.6.
 Common classes